LaraPD/Hostname-And-IP-Address-Finder/README.md

 ## 📚 Requirements
 - Python 3.x
 - No extra packages required.
-However, it may be necessary to install the *sockets* module using the command:
+However, it may be necessary to install the *socket* module using the command:
 ```bash
 pip install sockets
 ```
+This allows you to manage the network from Python.

 ## 🎯 Usage
 Clone the repository and run the script from the terminal: